hortonworks-gallery/hdp22-twitter-demo/README.md

 - open storm UI and confirm topology was created http://sandbox.hortonworks.com:8744/

-- In a new terminal, compile and run kafka producer to generate tweets containing first 400 stock symbols values from csv
+- **Start Kafka producer**: In a new terminal, compile and run kafka producer to generate tweets containing first 400 stock symbols values from csv
 ```
 /root/hdp22-twitter-demo/kafkaproducer/runkafkaproducer.sh
 ```